 I rarely establish a precise itinerary ahead of time for photo tours because I want to choose locations and subjects based on the weather and other conditions.
 I’ll determine our strategy as we go along, making sure to photograph in the best light and weather.
 Special emphasis will be given to photographing in the twilight period of dusk and dawn, as well as night photography.

 Here is a general outline:

-On Wednesday, April 1 (no kidding!) we will travel as a group on the train from Venice to Cinque Terre.
+On Wednesday, November 18, we will travel as a group on the train from Venice to Cinque Terre.
 The next day will be the first of three full days in Cinque Terre.
 We will visit the five villages at all times of the day and night.
 You will have some free time to explore on your own or do whatever you like.

-The photo tour officially ends on Saturday night, April 4 (lodging is included for that night).
-On Sunday, April 5, you will depart Cinque Terre on a train for your chosen destination.
+The photo tour officially ends on Saturday night, November 21 (lodging is included for that night), although we may have a group sunrise shoot on Sunday morning.
+On Sunday, November 22, you will depart Cinque Terre on a train for your chosen destination.
 We will help make the train reservations for you.